 I’m proud of you, Son.
 I love you.

 Aw, Dad, I’m coming back.

-Dave grit his teeth and reopened the letter.
-His last two sentences had changed from neat to a shaky line that probably gave away his lie, but he forced his hand to hold steady as he laboriously penned the post scriptorium.
+Dave gritted his teeth and reopened the letter.
+His last two sentences had changed from neat to a shaky line that probably gave away his lie, but he forced his hand to hold steady as he laboriously penned the last bit.